vincentlee1218/ti84ce/README.md

 # Outline
 Apps: The Apps folder contains the TI-84 Plus CE bundle, the OS for TI-84 Plus CE, and all the apps that are included on the caluclator.\
+Cemtech: Contains the Memory Editor (developer option that may make damage your files and make your calculator unusable).\
 Character DNA Only Openable on TI-84 CE: This is a folder that contains the characters that the TI-84 Plus CE uses.\
 Legacy Message System - Inbox Express and Mail is powered by Webapp.
 The menu interface used in these programs is the old version with "Mail by Webapp".
-This version has been succeeded by a new version that removed the "Mail by Webapp" heading and only included the message number and ID.
+This version has been succeeded by a new version that removed the "Mail by Webapp" heading and only included the message number and ID.\
+SATMAIN: Group name: ESATMAIN.
+Contains programs for solving different types of problems such as exponential problems, factored polynomials, formulas, area, and more.

 5 images (.8ca files) from TI-84 Plus CE, each take up 22256 bytes on calculator.
 You can use these background images in the graphing screen to model real-life data.
 To set these backgrounds go to 2nd Format menu and then cycle through the different images.
 Remember: You need to send the images to the calculator before you can use them.